lukebakken/vesc-1015-memleak/README.md

 To reproduce memory leak on `win32` systems:

 * Install Erlang 23.1.5 and 23.2 to the default `C:\Program Files` location.
-* Run this command.
-It will not reproduce the leak in any case:
+* Run these commands.
+Neither will reproduce the leak:
     ```
     .\run.ps1 -erlang_version '23.1.5' -leak $false
     .\run.ps1 -erlang_version '23.1.5' -leak $true